Kate’s walkabout with Sussexes was ‘one of the hardest things’, royal author claims

 Ahead of King Charles III’s coronation on 6 May, the Duke and Duchess of Sussex have received an invitation to attend celebrations from the monarch.
 However, whether they will accept is still to be confirmed.

-Reports have suggested that the Sussexes have tried to negotiate their appearance at the coronation, with The Times claiming that the couple want a role for their children, Prince Archie and Princess Lilbet.
+Reports have suggested that the Sussexes have tried to negotiate their appearance at the coronation, with The Times claiming that the couple want a role for their children, Prince Archie and Princess Lilibet.

 It comes as reports confirm that Prince Charles will only allow working royals to appear on the balcony at Buckingham Palace at the coronation.